Perrshan/Data-Structure-Tutorial/linked_list.md

                 new_node = Node(new_data) # create new Node with the new value
-                new_node.prev = current   # prev point new Node to the current Node new_node.next = current.next # next point new Node to the Node that was after the current Node current.next.prev = new_node # prev point the Node was was after the current Node to the new Node current.next = new_node   # next point the current Node to the new Node return
+                new_node.prev = current   # prev point new Node to the current Node new_node.next = current.next # next point new Node to the Node that was after the current Node current.next.prev = new_node # prev point the Node was after the current Node to the new Node current.next = new_node   # next point the current Node to the new Node return
         current = current.next # if not right value go to next Node in list